kristofzerbe/kiko.io/source/_notes/2023/03-16-on-posse-and-indieweb.md

 ---
-title: "#Link | On POSSE and IndieWeb"
+title: "On POSSE and IndieWeb"
 date: 2023-03-16
+type: link
 rel:
   verb: like-of
   caption: "On POSSE and IndieWeb"